jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 * Factory Class

 ### Factory Method
 Here’s an example of Factory Method.
 The Client Application calls the static `acquire(Kind)` method, which returns a `MyInterface` object. `Kind` refers to the type of class that the Client Application may desire.
 Notice that `acquire(Kind)` can return a class instance of `MyClassA` and `MyClassB` for `Kind` `A` and `B` respectively.
-While the Client Application does know `Kind` it does not know `MyClassA` or `MyClassB`. `MyInterfaceFactory` could return any class for `A` or `B` as long as those classes extend `MyInterface`.
+While the Client Application does know `Kind` it does not know `MyClassA` or `MyClassB`. `MyInterfaceFactory` could return any class for `A` or `B` if those classes extend `MyInterface`.

 <img src="/assets/FactoryMethod.png" alt="Factory Method" width = "90%" align="center" style="padding-right: 20px;">

 ### Factory Class
 Factory Class is like Factory Method.
 The main difference is that the `MyInterfaceFactory` is not part of the `MyInterface` hierarchy.
 Notice that nothing changes from the Client Application’s point of view.
 The GoF tend to feature the Factory Method technique, but I prefer the Factory Class technique.
 While it’s still a matter of personal choice, I prefer Factory Class over Factory Method, because:
-* Java doesn’t support multiple inheritance, I don’t want to introduce a base class solely for the purpose of instantiating descendnt objects.
+* Java doesn’t support multiple inheritance; I don’t want to introduce a base class solely for the purpose of instantiating descendant objects.
 * I prefer the separation of concerns with this design.
 The interface contract and its concrete implementations are separate from the mechanism that creates the object instances.

 <img src="/assets/FactoryClass.png" alt="Factory Class" width = "90%" align="center" style="padding-right: 20px;">